 Product marketing is a cross-cutting function that requires an extensive understanding of the product, the learning topics, and implications for customers.

 The responsibilities of a PMM are to:

 Understand market problems and opportunities

 Assess competitive landscape

 The Product Management and Product Marketing teams are growing fast and every member is taking part in building new habits and processes to collaborate inside the team and with other departments.

 Prioritization and Transparency for Product Management

 "People think focus means saying yes to the thing you've got to focus on.
 But that's not what it means at all.
 It means saying no to the hundred other good ideas that there are."

 – Steve Jobs

-Product managers gather insights coming from diverse sources, attach them to user needs, and evaluate how much the corresponding evolution would add value to the user and the company.
+Product managers gather insights from diverse sources, match them to user needs, and assess how much value the corresponding update would add for the user and the company.